GMNGjoy/FS22_IndustrialSawmill/README.md

 > - Industrial Sawmill : The default look for the sawmill with an overall "used" look.
 Not a showroom sawmill, this is a working sawmill!
 > - Rusted Industrial Sawmill : They don't make them like they used to!
 This sawmill has stood the test of time, but is rusted to it's core after the paint flaked away.
 Still works, though!
 >
-> Note on placement:
-> If you wish to place a shed over the sawmill - place the shed first, then using free-placement mode, place the sawmill under the shed.
+> Placement Note: If you wish to place a shed over the sawmill - place the shed first, then using free-placement mode, place the sawmill under the shed.
 >
 > For license & feedback, please visit: https://github.com/GMNGjoy/FS22_IndustrialSawmill